thesandboxgame/sandbox-smart-contracts/docs/topics/game/game.md

 ### Transfer creatorship

 When a game is created, the original creator of the game is stored in the first 20 bytes of the `gameId`.
-The creatorship (of any token ever created by some account) can be transffered to another account by calling `transferCreatorship`.
+The creatorship (of any token ever created by some account) can be transferred to another account by calling `transferCreatorship`.
 This function can be called either by the current creator or by a super-operator nominated by him.
 The current creator of a game can be queried using a call to `creatorOf(uint256 id)`.